Youth Voices

 Event features Buffalo Poet Laureate Jillian Hanesworth and creative work from WNY students

 Student presentations at the Youth Voices Conference have included presentations, short documentaries, spoken word poetry, podcasts and TED Talks based on creative classroom projects.
-Past presentations have featured student work exploring childhood and families, popular music, islamophobia, the impact of genocide, identity and immigration, race and gender, the environment, and religious beliefs, among many others.
+Past presentations have featured student work exploring childhood and families, popular music, Islamophobia, the impact of genocide, identity and immigration, race and gender, the environment, and religious beliefs, among many others.

-The conference gives young people the opportunity to showcase their academic work along with their thoughts, beliefs, and ideas about issues that are important to them and the larger community.
+The conference gives young people the opportunity to showcase their academic work along with their thoughts, beliefs, and ideas about issues that are important to them and our community.
 Youth Voices is the only student-centered conference that brings young people together from across our region to share the work they are doing in their classrooms.

 Buffalo State Assistant Professor Kristen Pastore-Capuana said that the conference owes its success to giving students an authentic audience of supportive adults.